 THE JINDABYNE CAT TRAP

-"Since their importation into the country, the science is clear that feral cats are the single biggest threat to Australia’s mammals which are at higher risk of extinction than any other group of native animals."
+Since their importation into the country, the science is clear that feral cats are the single biggest threat to Australia’s mammals which are at higher risk of extinction than any other group of native animals."
 Reference: Australian Government, Department of Environment and Energy.

 A cat looking for its next meal can do a standing jump to height of an adult and precisely snatch a bird from flight.
 Cats are one of the biggest destroyers of native Australian wildlife from coast to coast, desert to tropics.
 Cats hunt.
 Cats kill.
 That is what cats do, both domestic and feral.
 Hunting is their primary instinct and in their DNA.

-No Australian region in any state or territory is unaffected by the invasion of millions of cats preying on diminishing numbers of vulnerable wildlife that never evolved to have inbuilt defences against this very efficient hunter.
+No Australian region in any state or territory is unaffected by the invasion of millions of cats preying on diminishing numbers of vulnerable wildlife that never evolved to have inbuilt defenses against this very efficient hunter.
 Each generation of cat born in the wild is bigger than the generation before.
 Some enormous wild cats shot by hunters are recorded to be as big as medium-sized dogs.
 Feral cats are not thriving on thin air.

 Responsible cat owners keep their cats in secure runs with no running free, ever, day and night.

-We have sold many Jindabyne cat traps to very frustrated house owners who are at their wits end from irresponsible neighbours who let their domestic cats roam to jump the fence, crap in the vegie garden and spray their yard and verandah with stinking urine, plus killing birds.
-Cat poo can harbour the serious disease Toxoplasmosis which is very harmful to health, especially if touched by pregnant women.
+We have sold many Jindabyne cat traps to very frustrated house owners who are at their wits end from irresponsible neighbors who let their domestic cats roam to jump the fence, crap in the vegie garden and spray their yard and verandah with stinking urine, plus killing birds.
+Cat poo can harbor the serious disease Toxoplasmosis which is very harmful to health, especially if touched by pregnant women.

 For domestic and feral cat stats, click this article by the Australian National University.